 Puppies & Breeding…

 I usually start with Although we live in credit crunching times…. if your first question is “how much are they?” please do not go any further.
 However, 2020 has seen some ridiculously inflated prices.
-DO NOT pay three or four thousand pounds!
-In this area Springers are £1000-1200.
-Cockers are about £1500 I saw unregistered Cockers with zero health tests in Southampton advertised for £3500 – disgraceful.
+DO NOT pay three or four thousand pounds unless they come with 22ct gold collars!
+In this area Springers are around £1200.
+Cockers are between £1500 and £2000.
+For these prices you should expect pups to be KC Registered, Vetted and microchipped.
+ALL health test certificates must be available and the dam should be at home for you to meet her.
+She should not still be nursing the pups after six weeks old.
+I saw unregistered Cockers with zero health tests in Southampton advertised for £3800 – disgraceful?
+They were marked as sold within days..

 People should breed the very best that they can… for health and longevity and should provide unlimited help in the future to the new owners.